Beyond Training: Dynamic Token Merging for Zero-Shot Video Understanding: Analysis

-As shown in \tabref{tab:structured_vqa_results_34b}, scaling up model sizes significantly enhances the performance of \algname across structured VQA tasks, demonstrating notable gains over 7B performance shown in \tabref{tab:structured_vqa_results}.
-Specifically, with a 34B model, \algname achieves a 7.2\% accuracy increase on NExTQA~\citep{xiao2021next}, an 8.2\% boost on EgoSchema~\citep{mangalam2023egoschema}, and a 7.9\% improvement on STAR~\citep{wu2024star}.
+As shown in \tabref{tab:structured_vqa_results}, scaling up model sizes significantly enhances the performance of \algname across structured VQA tasks, demonstrating notable gains over performance with 7B base models.
+Specifically, with a 34B model, \algname achieves a 7.2\% accuracy increase on NExTQA~\citep{xiao2021next}, an 8.2\% boost on EgoSchema~\citep{mangalam2023egoschema}, and a 7.7\% improvement on MVBench~\citep{liMVBenchComprehensiveMultimodal2024}.
 These more substantial increments reflect the method’s enhanced capacity to capture and reason over complex spatial-temporal interactions, particularly in tasks requiring nuanced contextual comprehension.

-Compared to other training-free approaches at 34B, \algname consistently outperforms IG-VLM~\citep{kimImageGridCan2024} and SlowFast-LLaVA~\citep{xuSlowFastLLaVAStrongTrainingFree2024} across benchmarks, with accuracy advantages on tasks like VideoMME~\citep{fuVideoMMEFirstEverComprehensive2024}.
+Compared to other training-free approaches at 34B, \algname consistently outperforms IG-VLM~\citep{kimImageGridCan2024} and SlowFast-LLaVA~\citep{xuSlowFastLLaVAStrongTrainingFree2024} across benchmarks, with clear accuracy advantages on tasks like VideoMME~\citep{fuVideoMMEFirstEverComprehensive2024}.
 This suggests that the proposed hierarchical clustering and bipartite token merging mechanisms are particularly effective in leveraging the additional model capacity to retain critical semantic information, even in the absence of fine-tuning.

-In the open-ended VQA tasks shown in \tabref{tab:open_ended_vqa_results_34b}, our performance with a 34B model also surpasses its 7B counterpart in \tabref{tab:open_ended_vqa_results}, underscoring the scalability of our approach.
-For instance, \algname achieves a 2.3-point average increase across correctness and contextual understanding dimensions, as well as improvements in detail orientation and temporal understanding.
-These gains further highlight the robustness of \algname adaptive framework, which scales efficiently with model size to provide more contextually enriched and temporally accurate responses across various VQA benchmarks.
+In the open-ended VQA tasks shown in \tabref{tab:open_ended_vqa_results}, our performance with a 34B model also surpasses its 7B counterpart, reinforcing the scalability of our approach.
+For instance, \algname achieves a 2.3-point average increase across correctness and contextual understanding dimensions of VCG benchmark, as well as improvements in detail orientation and temporal understanding.
+These gains further highlight the robustness of \algname's adaptive framework, which scales efficiently with model size to provide more contextually enriched and temporally accurate responses across various VQA benchmarks.